Dashlane/.github/profile/README.md

 - The use of [Argon2](https://github.com/P-H-C/phc-winner-argon2) for key derivation
 - How 2FA is used to protect account access on a new device
 - The use of public-key cryptography for sharing items between Dashlane accounts
-- How we zero-knowledge is ensured when enabling SSO login with Dashlane
+- How zero-knowledge is ensured when enabling SSO login with Dashlane